 Submitting your photo by post

-You can submit your photo using the photo collection form (pdf 107KB).
-If you are posting your photo, it is essential that you fill in the photo collection form and send that to us along with your photo.
+You can submit your photo by post using the photo collection form (pdf 107KB).
+If you are posting your photo, you must fill in the photo collection form included and send that to us along with your photo.
 Without both the photo and the completed photo collection form we cannot send you your smartcard.

 Taking your photo

-The photo can be taken by a friend, carer or family member on a mobile phone or using a camera.
+The photo you submit can be taken by a friend, carer, or family member on a mobile phone or using a camera.
 It does not need to be an official passport photo.
 The photo must clearly show your face and only the top of your shoulders.
-Photos cannot be larger than 10 megabytes (10 MB) and must be submitted as a jpg, jpeg, gif or png file.
+Photos cannot be larger than 10 megabytes (10 MB) and must be submitted as a jpg, jpeg, gif, or png file.